 As well as setting up your shot, one of the most important considerations which sets apart great GoPro footage from terrible video is steadiness.
 Great buoyancy will help you out here; you will struggle to achieve clean video and crisp photos if you’re moving too much in the water.

-The biggest tip for this is to move slowly – unhurried movements will prevent jerky footage, so focus on your subject and slowly track it whilst holding the camera as steady as possible.
-Newer GoPro models, such as the Hero7 and Hero8, have fantastic built-in stabilisation which will aid in this but still won’t compensate for excessive camera movements.
+The biggest tip for this is to move slowly – unhurried movements will prevent jerky footage.
+Focus on your subject and slowly track it whilst holding the camera as steady as possible.
+Newer GoPro models, such as the GoPro HERO10, have fantastic built-in stabilisation which will aid in this but still won’t compensate for excessive camera movements.